Increase Your Bounce By 90% With Speed Optimisation

 As far as Google – and other search engines are concerned – better speeds, and thus a better experience for users is an obvious sign of a healthy site that pleases consumers and therefore should be rewarded with a higher ranking.

 Also, Google has recently gone on record saying that page speed is a ranking factor in their mobile-first index.
+Because page speed is so important, you absolutely need a WordPress speed optimisation expert.

 As an SEO agency that offers WordPress SEO services, we are in a great position to also offer WordPress speed optimisation services too.